 - It is used to treat Rh hemolytic disease.

-- If you have any of these health problems: Anemia, other blood or bleeding problems, or you have had your spleen removed.
+- If your child has any of these health problems: Anemia, other blood or bleeding problems, or if your child’s spleen has been removed.

 - If your child is a newborn.
 Some brands of this drug are not for use in newborns.